5 ways professional services firms can identify revenue leaks

 2. Are we properly enforcing our pricing policies?

 Someone in your organization might not properly bill for services provided, may offer discounts or reduced prices when they shouldn’t, or sell subscriptions at the wrong rate.
-With the right solution, you can track customer contracts and invoicing at each stage – and bill accurately.
+With the right solution, you can automatically track customer contracts and invoicing at each stage – and bill accurately.

 3. Are we tracking our customer lifecycles and how changes impact revenue?